 There are generally three categories of aliens who can adjust status in the US: those who are married to United States citizens and entered legally, whether or not they have overstayed their non-immigrant visa; those lucky enough to have visas currently available to them (including spouses of lawful permanent residents), who entered legally and have not been unlawfully present and have not worked illegally; and those protected by section 245(i) of the INA.
 Immigrants who entered on a K1 visa (fiance visa) and subsequently married their US citizen petitioner within 90 days of entry can also adjust status in America.

 Adjustment of Status Process

 Green card applicants wishing to complete the process in the US must file certain forms, including I-485 and I-130 for adjustment of status based on marriage or other family relationship.
 It could take six months or more to obtain a green card; the process includes an adjustment of status (green card) interview, medical exam, and background check.
 Those hoping to work or travel during the period when their green card application is processing should also apply for EAD (work permit) and advance parole (travel permit).
 Note: not all applicants will qualify for the work/travel permit and the advance parole does not guarantee re-entry into the United States.
 It also does not cure a prior overstay.

-Those spouses who adjust status based upon a marriage that is less than 2 years old when the green card is issued will receive a conditional green card (CR-1), which is valid for two years from the date of issue.
-They will be required to apply for a permanent green card (IR-1) prior to the expiration date of the conditional green card and show evidence that the marriage was bona fide (real) and not entered into to evade immigration laws.
+Those spouses who adjust status based upon a marriage that is less than 2 years old when the green card is issued will receive a conditional green card (2 year), which is valid for two years from the date of issue.
+They will be required to apply for a permanent green card (10 year) prior to the expiration date of the conditional green card and show evidence that the marriage was bona fide (real) and not entered into to evade immigration laws.
 This process is called removal of conditions.